 Yamada: ``The Creative Direction Department handles all types of spaces, but the moment a customer mentions the keyword ``entertainment,'' it's our turn.In recent years, we've been working a lot to implement character content such as manga and anime in spaces.
 I am working on it.

-I see myself as an entertainment creative director, and while I leave concept design itself to the designers, my role is to direct the entire space from a bird's-eye view."
+I position myself as an entertainment creative director, and while I leave the actual concept design to the designers, my role is to direct the entire space from a broad perspective."

 Yamada's specialty is creating production spaces that evoke a sense of excitement rather than stylish spaces.
 We have aimed to create an impression that goes beyond the imagination of visitors.